openstack-archive/tuskar/docs/INSTALL.rst

 you're using `Devstack <http://devstack.org/>`_, the username and password are printed out when `stack.sh` finishes its job.

 You will need a local checkout of the tripleo-heat-templates.
-A configuration entry is defined for this purpose: tht_local_dir should point to your local copy of the tripleo-heat-templates.
+Uncomment the configuration entry that is defined for this purpose: tht_local_dir should point to your local copy of the tripleo-heat-templates.

     tht_local_dir = "/etc/tuskar/tripleo-heat-templates/"